-Satchel (Show My Homework) is the student and parent portal which - among other things - allows you and your son/daughter to check what homework has been set.
-Staff may provide further information and links to documents required so it is important to use Insight alongside the student planner.
-Students also have access to our Learning Platform, Frog, which will provide them with a wealth of resources to support their learning.
-Access to both Insight and Frog is available via a link on their school desktop and also from the homepage of our school website.
+Satchel is the student and parent portal which - among other things - allows you and your son/daughter to check what homework has been set.
+Staff may provide further information and links to documents required so it is important to use Satchel alongside the student planner.

 Homework Clubs & The Learning Resources Centre

 There are clubs open every day where students have access to computers and printers if necessary and also to a quiet working space.
-These clubs run before school and until 4:30pm each evening.
+Please see our enrichment offer to find out when they are running.
 A register of attendance is kept at both.
 The clubs are open to all students in order to support them in meeting deadlines.
 Those whose home environment may include distractions are particularly encouraged to attend.
-The Library is open before school, at lunchtimes and after school.
+The Library is open at lunchtimes and after school.
 Students are encouraged to borrow books for two weeks and make the most of this facility as part of their studies and for their personal enjoyment.